2022 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Partner at BakerHostetler

-Partner at BakerHostetler with expertise in eDiscovery and complex litigation.
+Partner at BakerHostetler specializing in complex commercial litigation and eDiscovery.

 Hon.
 John M. Facciola (ret.)

-Retired U.S. Magistrate Judge and adjunct professor at Georgetown Law.
+Retired U.S. Magistrate Judge and senior counsel at Redgrave LLP specializing in eDiscovery.

 Hon.
 Paul W. Grimm (ret.)

-Retired U.S. District Judge and mediator at JAMS.
+Retired U.S. District Judge and director of the Bolch Judicial Institute at Duke Law School.

 Hon.
 Ralph Artigliere (ret.)